Gabriel Langfeldt: Psychiatric evaluation of Knut Hamsun

 In October 1946, Langfeldt was assigned the task of making a judicial observation of Norwegian author Knut Hamsun, who had actively supported the Nazi regime during the German occupation of Norway. Ørnulv Ødegård was the other doctor who participated in the observation, which took place at the university's clinic at Vindern for four months until February 1946.

 The doctors found that Hamsun had developed atherosclerosis already before 1940 and that he was further weakened by his first cerebral hemorrhage in 1942, which caused aphasia.
-The diagnosis was that Hamsun had "permanently impaired mental capabilities" (varig svekkede sjœlsevner), a diagnosis particular for judicial observations in Norway.
+The diagnosis was that Hamsun had "permanently impaired mental capabilities" (varig svekkede sjælsevner), a diagnosis particular for judicial observations in Norway.
 Based on the diagnosis, the prosecutors decided not to pursue criminal proceedings against Hamsun.

 In 1949, Hamsun published Paa gjengrodde Stier (On Overgrown Paths), a mixture of self-biography and storytelling, covering the period from when he was arrested in 1945 to the Supreme Court verdict in 1948.
 He portrayed Langfeldt as an abusive man who enjoyed power: "he could bully me as much as he wanted – and he wanted a lot", he wrote.
 "In his personality, in his way of being, Mr. Langfeldt sets himself way above everybody, with his incontestable learning, with his silence at any disagreement, with his show of superiority which seems merely contrived [...]
 I feel the psychiatrist would have benefited from learning how to smile a little.
 A smile directed at himself now and then".
 A main theme for Hamsun is that he had deserved an ordinary trial instead of a stay at a psychiatric clinic and a psychiatric diagnosis.
 He insists in the book that the hospitalization had harmed his health more than anything else.